 Taking Your DWI Defense to Trial in North Carolina

-At the Law Office of Matthew J. Davenport, DWI defense represents an important focus of our practice.
-We have a detailed understanding not only of the most effective defenses in particular situations, we also know that obtaining convictions in DWI cases isn't as easy for the government as you might think.
+At the Law Office of Matthew J. Davenport, DWI defense is a major focus of our practice.
+We have a detailed understanding not only of the most effective defenses in particular situations, we also know that obtaining convictions in DWI cases isn't as easy for the government as people think.

 There are two main approaches to DWI defense in North Carolina.
 The first has to do with the circumstances of your arrest, and involves highly technical legal questions as to what the officer saw to support a reasonable suspicion of drunk driving, or the facts alleged to provide probable cause for the arrest.
 We usually handle these issues at a pretrial hearing, and our goal is dismissal of the case.

 The other main approach has to do with the evidence of impairment, which will usually be based on blood alcohol concentration results from a Breathalyzer or Intoxilyzer test.
-In many cases, we can find irregularities with the operation or maintenance of the machine or the training of the operator.
+In many cases, we can find irregularities with the operation or maintenance of the machine or the training of the operator, enabling us to challenge these tests.
 If we can give the jury a reason to doubt the accuracy of the toxicology evidence against you, it increases the odds of winning your case.

-- We're not afraid to try cases, and therefore won't pressure you into a guilty plea
+- We are not afraid to try cases, and therefore will not pressure you into a guilty plea.

-We advise and represent first offenders, people with prior DWI or DUI convictions, people from out of state, underage drivers, college students, commercial drivers and anyone who needs help resolving a drunk driving charge.
+We advise and represent first offenders, people with prior DWI/DUI convictions, people from out of state, underage drivers, college students, commercial drivers and anyone who needs help resolving a drunk driving charge.